 Electricity: & Oil: £15 per week Sept - May, free June - August.

 Facilities: Electric oven and ceramic hob, microwave, fridge, washing machine, TV, DVD player, WiFi, towels, garden furniture.

-Pets: Two - Please keep under control as the grounds are shared.
+Pets: One small well-behaved - Please keep under control as the grounds are shared.

 If you are interested in Fishing and Foraging during your stay in Pembrokeshire, look no further than Fishing and Foraging Wales.

 Fishing - The goal here is to put you onto some of the best Bass Lure Angling off the shore of Pembrokeshire, Wales.
 Matt Powell is a fully qualified and insured fishing guide under the Wild Fishing Wales scheme set our by Natural Resources Wales.
 Perhaps you're a keen angler who is just looking for a little advice and a simple day out fishing?
 To learn all about the way these fish hunt, where they hunt, what lures to use and when to use them, Fishing and Foraging Wales is the place to go.
 You can also learn about watercraft and bait-fish behaviour as well as gaining some professional tackle advice.
 Catch and release is practised for all the bass caught.

 Transport and equipment can be supplied if necessary, dogs are not permitted.
 Prices range from £95 to £550 with multiple day options available.

 Foraging - Learning foraging skills brings you closer to your surroundings and closer to understanding the fragile Eco-systems that are all around us.